 Lakes Entrance is home to the largest commercial fishing fleet in Victoria and is increasingly used by local and visiting recreational vessels.
 Dredging at the entrance to the Gippsland Lakes has occurred for over 120 years and has been essential for maintaining access between the Gippsland Lakes and Bass Strait since the permanent entrance was constructed in 1889.
 Ensuring a safe port access is critical for the Lakes Entrance economy and local tourism.

 Maintenance dredging is an ongoing activity.
 Dredging only involves relocating clean oceanic sand, that has moved along the Ninety Mile Beach and accumulated in and around the entrance and on the bar.
-Gippsland Ports owns a Cutter Suction Dredge, the Kalimna, which dredges inside the entrance on an ongoing basis.
-A Trailing Suction Hopper Dredge (TSHD) has been periodically contracted over the past 9 years to maintain the ocean access into Bass Strait.
-Gippsland Ports will own and operate the TSHD Tommy Norton from September 2017 to perform this role.
+Gippsland Ports owns a Cutter Suction Dredge, the Kalimna, which dredges inside the entrance on an ongoing basis and since September 2017 Gippsland Ports has owned and operated the TSHD Tommy Norton to maintain the ocean access into Bass Strait.

 The Environmental Management Plan sets out strict rules to ensure the environment is protected.
 These rules set out when, where and how dredging is to occur.
 The Plan also consolidates obligations established under Victorian and Commonwealth approvals.

 Due to the nature of the bar, the dredging work required, and to ensure the safety of all mariners, mariners are advised to navigate with extreme caution and to maintain a safe distance from any dredging vessels at all times.
 A Notice to Mariners is issued and published on this website for each dredging program.